Unreal® Engine End User License Agreement

 1. License Grant

-Epic grants you a non-exclusive, non-transferable, non-sublicensable (except as described in this Agreement) license to use, reproduce, display, perform, and modify the Licensed Technology for any lawful purpose (the “License”).
+Epic grants you a non-exclusive, non-transferable, non-sublicensable (except as described in this Agreement) license for a single User to use, reproduce, display, perform, and modify the Licensed Technology for any lawful purpose (the “License”).
 However, the rights that Epic grants you under the License are subject to the terms of this Agreement, and you may only make use of the License if you comply with all applicable terms.

 The License becomes effective on the date you accept this Agreement or download the Engine Code or any Content.
 The License does not grant you any title or ownership in the Licensed Technology.